-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such lemongrass are thought to target the Gallbladder, the Stomach and the Lung.
-Similar to modern medicine, in TCM the Gall Bladder stores and releases bile produced by the Liver.
+Similar to modern medicine, in TCM the Gallbladder stores and releases bile produced by the Liver.
 It also controls the emotion of decisiveness.
 The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Citronellol (an essential oil constituent from Cymbopogon citratus) has been shown to lower blood pressure in rats by a direct effect on the vascular smooth muscle leading to vasodilation.1